-We have been home for the last few weeks sorting out some things for my mother who sadly has had to move into the care facility at the retirement village after suffering a small stroke.
-It’s been quite the effort moving stuff out of the old apartment and adding it to our ever growing pile of stuff that we seem to be collecting at home.
-Anyway with her now settled and no appointments scheduled it was time to take a well earned break and slip away for a few days.
+We have been home for the last few weeks sorting out some things for my mother, who sadly has had to move into the care facility at the retirement village after suffering a small stroke.
+It’s been quite the effort moving stuff out of the old apartment and adding it to our ever-growing pile of things that we seem to be collecting at home.
+Anyway with her now settled and no appointments scheduled it was time to take a well-earned break and slip away for a few days.

-The camp is also the site of one of the largest Moreton bay fig trees in the world.
-This tree is truly huge stretching over 50 metres in diameter and that was in 2011 so it probably has grown even bigger since then.
+The camp is also the site of one of the most giant Moreton bay fig trees in the world.
+This tree is genuinely enormous, stretching over 50 metres in diameter and that was in 2011, so it probably has grown even bigger since then.

-There is a huge gravel area next to the camp which in the warmer months would probably be full of cars and trailers from the people who would be launching their boats here.
-For us though it was a place to stop have a bite to eat whilst we decided if we were going to spend the night here or move on.
+There is a considerable gravel area next to the camp which in the warmer months would probably be full of cars and trailers from the people who would be launching their boats here.
+For us, though it was a place to stop have a bite to eat while we decided if we were going to spend the night here or move on.

-The locals told us there is really good fishing off the rocks located just at the end of the road that runs alongside the small beach to the right of this area looking at the water, However as the tide was high we couldn’t access them to try it.
+The locals told us there is excellent fishing off the rocks located just at the end of the road that runs alongside the small beach to the right of this area looking at the water.
+However, as the tide was high, we couldn’t access them to try it.